Bankso/ZentTools_too/README.md

 ## Quick Start

-Download a yeast genome assembly and annotation file.
+Download a yeast genome assembly and annotation file to a clean working directory.

 ```
 mkdir -p genome && cd genome